 And what about the bathroom, planning your bathroom remodel around your floor tiles can be a great idea…click here.

-Still not convinced tile is the best option for the kitchen then click here for alternatives?
+Still not convinced tile is the best option for the kitchen then take a look at our best flooring for kitchen report.

 Please share with us your preferred kitchen surface.
 What have you installed and how are you getting on with it?
 Just fill in the comment box below.